 That’s right!
 There are well over 150 Quick Service Restaurants spread throughout the Walt Disney World property.
-It can be just as difficult picking a Quick Service spot to dine than it is picking a Table Service Restaurant.
-What’s the difference you ask?
+It can be just as difficult picking a Quick Service spot to dine than it is choosing a Table Service Restaurant.
+What’s the difference, you ask?
 Quick Service simply means you order your food and take a seat on your own.
 At Table Service Restaurants, you make reservations and have a server take your order and bring your food to the table.
 While we love Disney’s Table Service Restaurants, we take advantage of Quick Service dining at least once a day, if not more, while on our Disney vacations.

 Disney’s Quick Service spots are themed to match their surroundings, but we have been challenged to make a top 14 list of the BEST themed Quick Service Restaurants at Disney World.
 Hopefully, this list will help you navigate through all the Quick Service options to get the best bang for your buck!

 14 – Cosmic Ray’s Starlight Café @ Magic Kingdom

 So, we always say, let’s try something new – but inevitably end up at Cosmic Ray’s Starlight Café in Magic Kingdom’s Tomorrowland!
 The menu is simple with good variety here, making it easy to please the whole gang.
 Futurist themed tables and chairs await the flood of people that gather at this classic Quick Service spot.
 Our favorite part, however, is, of course, Sonny Eclipse!
 Sonny is a robotic alien entertainer that uses his astro-organ so we can enjoy fun songs and cheesy jokes while dining.